-Watch my video recipe for all the details!
+Watch my video recipe for all the details and step-by-step instructions!
 Want to receive new recipe notifications?
 Make sure to subscribe to my YouTube channel and turn on notifications!

 I love to stuff my turkey with citrus, such as lemon and orange wedges, to add moisture and a fresh flavor twist.
 I also add loads of garlic, shallots and big bundle of fresh herbs.
 You’ll love the aroma of this turkey in the oven!
-And my second roasting tip: basting the turkey with more butter and adding chicken broth to the pan.
-Just brush the turkey with more butter at the 2 hour roasting mark and add a cup or two of chicken broth to the roasting pan to add more moisture to the oven so your turkey doesn’t dry out!
+And another great roasting tip: try basting the turkey with more butter as it roasts and add chicken broth to the pan to add extra moisture into the oven.
+Just brush the turkey with another coat of melted butter at the 2 hour roasting mark and add a cup or two of chicken broth to the roasting pan as needed so your turkey doesn’t dry out!

 Serving Your Turkey!

 Presenting your turkey is as important is the baking process!
 Learn how to carve up your Thanksgiving or Christmas bird like a pro with my step-by-step video turkey carving tutorial! https://tatyanaseverydayfood.com/recipe-items/carve-a-turkey/